-Recommended Preparation: SCT 162, SCT 180A, and MTH 46, with a minimum grade of C, or qualification for MTH 60 through the assessment process
+Recommended Preparation: SCT 162, SCT 164, SCT 180A, and MTH 79 with a minimum grade of C

 SCT-186 Introduction to Residential Electrical Systems

 This course introduces students to the fundamentals of electricity as applied in residential construction and renovation.
 Students are introduced to the general principles of electricity, job site considerations, and safety practices.
 Proper use of tools and materials will be demonstrated and applied in a lab setting.
 This course includes an introduction to the National Electric Code (NEC), content on energy efficiency, and prepares students for employment and certification options.